Soy Giving You Some Problems?

 If you do decide to drive down seitan street, I suggest you do it sparingly.

 Soy Free Protein Powder

 Yeah, you’re probably going to struggle to reach your protein levels without soy.
 There’s nothing wrong with supplementing where needed, and ya gotta love a protein smoothie.
-We have a bunch of cool protein bar recipes too for a sweet soy-free snack.
+We also have a bunch of to-kill-for protein bar recipes for a sweet soy-free snack.

 Just because soy didn’t bring you joy, it doesn’t mean you need to bin every bean.
-Get your paws on mung beans and black eyed peas.
-Under the traditional ketogenic diet it’s recommended to keep black eyed peas to a minimum; but when you’re soy-free veganning this diet, ya gotta rearrange a few rules.
+Get your paws on mung beans and black-eyed peas.
+Under the traditional ketogenic diet, it’s recommended to keep black-eyed peas to a minimum; but when you’re doing the soy-free vegan diet, ya gotta rearrange a few rules.